zopefoundation/zope.interface/docs/api/declarations.rst

 implements
 ----------

-(Does not work on Python 3.
-Use the `implementer` decorator instead.)
+.. caution:: Does not work on Python 3.
+Use the `implementer` decorator instead.

 .. autofunction:: implements